jkneifl/academic-page/content/post/vindy/index.md

   - Scientific Machine Learning
 ---

 Complex physical systems — think fluid flows, structural vibrations, or chemical reactions — are typically modeled by partial differential equations (PDEs).
 Solving these PDEs numerically is accurate but expensive: a single simulation can take hours or days.
-Reduced-order models (ROMs) or deep learning surrogates tackle this by finding a low-dimensional representation of the system that is cheap to evaluate while modern.
+Reduced-order models (ROMs) or deep learning surrogate models tackle this by finding a low-dimensional representation of the system that is cheap to evaluate.
 The catch is that most ROMs are deterministic and assume clean, reliable data, neither of which holds in practice; while data-driven approaches often lack interpretability.

 **VENI, VINDy, VICI** [[paper](https://doi.org/10.1016/j.neunet.2026.108543)] addresses those issues at once.
 It builds a generative ROM that (1) handles noisy input data, (2) identifies interpretable governing equations in a low-dimensional space, and (3) produces predictions with calibrated uncertainty estimates — all within a single probabilistic framework.